There are many good reasons to use a VPN and many VPN providers on the market. Our experts have reviewed the 10 best VPNs on the market.

 When connected to a server, you are protected by 256-bit AES encryption so no one can intercept the data ind information you send and receive.

 The company is based in Rumania, so you can rest assured that no logs are kept or shared.
 The number of connections to each server is logged, but none of it can be traced back to a specific user.
 Information about which websites you have visited, your search history and your IP address are not saved.
-All information available to your internet service provider if you don’t use a VPN.
+All information available to your internet service provider if you don’t use one of the best VPNs.

 As mentioned its children play to connect to a fast server.
 But it’s full of features.
 With “Smart rules” you can set it up, so your device automatically connects to a VPN when booting.
 You can protect your wifi, and choose which websites not to be visited through VPN servers.

 It can be a useful feature if you want to watch videoes from your home country.
 Some of them are blocked when you don’t have a local IP address.
 Remember that your privacy is not protected when you have excluded a website from the VPN server.

 In “Connection features” you can enable ad block and block attempts to track your digital footprints.
 You can also enable a data compression feature to minimize the number of bytes downloaded when browsing the internet.